 When You Manage Up, You are Educating and Informing Your Boss

-As you can see from the report/rapport talk example above, managing up isn’t primarily about giving your boss ready-made solutions (though sometimes you’ll want to do that, too).
+As you can see from these report/rapport talk examples, managing up isn’t primarily about giving your boss ready-made solutions (though you’ll want to do that when you can).

 Managing up is primarily about stating what you need to perform your job well.

 Lots of people don’t feel entitled to bring what they need into workplace conversations.
 But if you don’t get what you need to do your job well, everyone loses — you, your boss, and your company — and if you do get what you need, everyone wins.

 With that in mind, see if any of these “managing up” statements can be adapted to your situation:

 I know you’d like me to talk more on client phone calls, so let’s decide in advance where I can take the lead.